Elizabeth Crozer Campbell: Life

-Elizabeth Crozer was the youngest of four daughters born to upper class parents: John Price Crozer II and Elizabeth Steger Warder Crozer of Upland, Pennsylvania.
-She was born on August 11, 1893 at the Crozer summer cottage in Beach Haven, New Jersey.
+Elizabeth Warder Crozer was the youngest of four daughters born to upper class parents: John Price Crozer II and Elizabeth Steger Warder Crozer of Upland, Pennsylvania.
+She was born on August 11, 1893, at the Crozer summer cottage in Beach Haven, New Jersey.

 Her father was the grandson of John Price Crozer, founder of the Crozer textile mills and possessor of the Crozer fortune.
 When the elder John Crozer died the younger John Crozer inherited the mills and formed a partnership with his father under the name: S. A. Crozer and Son.
-When S. A Crozer died in 1910 John inherited coal companies, an iron and steel company, shared of a railroad and farms.
+When S. A Crozer died in 1910 John inherited coal companies, an iron and steel company, shares of a railroad and farms.
 The Crozer family founded the Crozer Theological Seminary, the Crozer Arboretum, and the Crozer Quarterly.
 They also built the George K. Crozer Mansion and are the namesake of the Crozer-Keystone Health System.

 Her uncle was Hermann Volrath Hilprecht, professor of Assyriology at the University of Pennsylvania and a scholar of Near Eastern archaeology.
 He was involved in the excavations at the Near Eastern site of Nippur.
 Campbell described in her diary how her Aunt Sallie would travel with Hilprecht to Europe and how "..[s]he never let her loveliness interfere with anything.
 She climbed the pyramids with three Arabs to push and pull."

 Campbell was schooled at home by a French tutor until age fourteen.
 In the fall of 1909 she began attending Miss Irwin's School (later the Agnes Irwin School) and graduated in 1911.
 Until World War II the education of most daughters of Philadelphia high society who attended Miss Irwin's ended at the secondary level.
 This was Campbell's last formal education.

 Campbell married William (Bill) Campbell in May 1920.
 Bill had served in World War I and had been gassed two days before the armistice of November 11, 1918.
-Bill's lung damage due to exposure to mustard gas caused them to move to Los Angeles, California and later to the drier climes of Twentynine Palms where they established a homestead.
+His lung damage, due to exposure to mustard gas, caused them to move to Los Angeles, California, and later to the drier climes of Twentynine Palms where they established a homestead.

 When Campbell's father died in 1926 she inherited a trust that enabled her and Bill to live comfortably for the rest of their lives.
-The Campbells were considered pillars of the Twentynine Palms community and developed a reputation as benefactors of both individual and community endeavours.